bitshares/bitshares-core/README.md

     All account ID's are of the form `1.2.x`.
 If you were the 9735th account to be registered, your account's ID will be `1.2.9735`.
-Account `0` is special (it's the "committee account," which is controlled by the delegates and has a few abilities and restrictions other accounts do not).
+Account `0` is special (it's the "committee account," which is controlled by the committee members and has a few abilities and restrictions other accounts do not).

     All asset ID's are of the form `1.3.x`.
 If you were the 29th asset to be registered,